 What Is a Concussion?

 A concussion is a mild form of traumatic brain injury.
-Inside the skull, your brain is encased in fluid called cerebral spinal fluid.
+Inside the skull, your brain is encased in a fluid called cerebral spinal fluid.
 This helps cushion the brain from hitting the inside of the skull during normal activity.

 However, when your head hits a stationary object or is hit by an object, it can cause the brain to move rapidly inside the skull.
 This creates an injury to the brain when it hits the skull bone.
 A concussion can also happen when your head undergoes sudden movement, such as when your car comes to a sudden stop that causes the brain to bounce or twist within the skull.